 Members of the Schools Forum will declare an interest in any individual proposal which directly affects a school at which they are employed, or at which they are a governor.
 In these circumstances members may participate fully in the discussion and any subsequent decision.
 However, where a member might have a pecuniary interest in any decision made they shall withdraw from the meeting, taking no part in the discussion and any subsequent decision.

 13. Schools Forum Powers and Responsibilities

-The schools forum powers and responsibilities are set out in a separate document, published by the Education and Skills Funding Agency.
+The Schools Forum powers and responsibilities are set out in a separate document, published by the Department for Education.
+2021_Schools_forums_powers_and_responsibilities.pdf